 Gráinne Yeats

-Gráinne Yeats: The Voice of Irish Harp and Song
+Gráinne Yeats: The Voice of Irish Folk and Harp

 Early career

-Born in 1925 in Dublin, Gráinne Yeats (née Ni hEigeartaigh) developed an early passion for Irish music and language.
-Her formal musical journey began with studies at the Royal Irish Academy of Music and later at University College Dublin, where she immersed herself in the collection and performance of sean-nós (old style) songs and harp airs.
+Born in 1925 in Dublin, Gráinne Yeats (née Ni hEigeartaigh) developed an early passion for Irish language and music.
+Her formal musical journey began with classical harp studies at the Royal Irish Academy of Music, but she soon turned her focus to the traditional wire-strung harp, an instrument she would help bring back from obscurity.

 Breakthrough